 Listen to swimmers and staff relate their memories of the building over the years.

-The Pool of Memories book helps preserve the stories of those who have swum, socialised, washed or worked there, providing a valuable archive of this nationally important building and its rôle in Birmingham’s history.
+The Pool of Memories book helped preserve the stories of those who have swum, socialised, washed or worked there, providing a valuable archive of this internationally important building and its rôle in Birmingham’s history.

 Explore the building